AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/25-constructing-ut.md

 \subsubsection{Three General Incentive Models for Dapp-chain Reflection}

-If dapp-chain headers are included along-side transactions in simplex-blocks, is it not the case that both must pay some kind of *transaction fee*?
+If dapp-chain headers are included alongside transactions in simplex-blocks, is it not the case that both must pay some kind of *transaction fee*?
 If not, how are simplex-chain miners to prioritize what to include in their blocks?
 Even if such a fee is *not always necessary*, the *ability* to provide a fee has decisive advantages --- like creating asymmetry between an attacker and honest simplex-chain miners.